Lab 6: Object-Oriented Programming

 self.gas = Car.gas

-has two parameters.
-The first one, self
+The __init__ method for Car has two parameters.
+The first one, self, is

-bound to the newly created Car
+bound to the newly created Car object.
+The second parameter, model_type,

 is bound to the argument passed to the class, meaning when we construct a Car

-object, we must also provide an argument for model_type
+object, we must also provide an argument for model_type.

 Let's make our car.
-First, open up the Python interpreter and load car.py
+First, open up the Python interpreter and load car.py:

 >>> python -i car.py